MatthewBryanCC/GarrysMod-MattLibClient/README.md

 2. Open CheatEngine and click the computer icon, this will allow you to select Garry's Mod.
 3. Go back into Garry's Mod, open the console with the ` key (tilda key, under escape).
 Type in "sv_cheats 1". **Note: You may need to open the options menu and enable the console before you are able to open the menu.**
 4. Then type in 'sv_allowcslua 100'.
 5. Tab back into CheatEngine.
-In the hex value search bar, type '100'.
+In the hex value search ar, type '100'.
 Begin a new search.
 6. Go back into Garry's Mod and open the console, and type 'sv_allowcslua 101'.
 7. Go back into CheatEngine.
 In the hex value search bar, type '101'.
 Press next search.
 8. At the bottom of CheatEngine, one or two values should remain.
 One of them should have a value of 101. **This value will be changed when you join another server (back to 0)**